 The misplaced confidence in being able to control results may lead a stock-holder to trade unnecessarily rather than hold on to a stock.
 Frequent trading may lead to lower returns than holding equity stocks for longer.

-Another classic example of the bias is a person investing in a company they work in, thinking that they have some control over its fortunes.
+Another classic example of the bias is a person investing in a company they work in, thinking that they have some control over their fortunes.
 Should the company perform poorly, such a bias may lead to loss of both their investment and employment.

-4. Loss aversion – The bias explains how investors are often more loss averse rather than be risk averse (calculate the risk involved).
+4. Loss aversion – The bias explains how investors are often more loss averse rather than be risk-averse (calculate the risk involved).
 They are more attuned to losing money rather than gaining money, and the shock of losing is more indelible than the joy from profiting.

-Hence, investors take excessive risk when their investments are in loss, and turn conservative in with risk-taking when their investments are going well.
+Hence, investors take an excessive risk when their investments are in loss, and turn conservative in with risk-taking when their investments are going well.
 A value picker should understand this bias and cut off loss-making stocks when required, rather than hope for their investment to rebound.

-Value vs growth investing
+Value vs Growth Investing